Personal profile

 Personal Statement

 I am a historian of modern South Asia with a particular interest in the social history of children and childhood.
-I joined Strathclyde in August 2018 as a Teaching Associate and was promoted to Teaching Fellow in May 2023.
+I joined Strathclyde in August 2018 as a Teaching Associate and was promoted to Senior Teaching Fellow in December 2024.

-My scholarship activities focus on the mainstreamining of equality, diversity and inclusion principles into teaching practice, for example through an Inclusive Language Guide and through innovative assessment practices.
+My scholarship activities focus on the mainstreamining of equality, diversity and inclusion principles into teaching practice, for example through an Inclusive Language Guide and through innovative assessment and feedback practices.
 I am particularly interested in the co-creation of classes as a way of building inclusive classrooms.
+I am currently involved in reviewing the undergraduate History curriculum and re-designing the first year modules to focus on the transition from high school and the development of transferable skills.

 My disciplinary research centres round the history of education and history of childhood.
 My monograph Imagining childhood, Improving children (2023) investigates state and civil society interventions in the lives of children in late colonial South Asia.
 I have authored a number of articles on history of education, juvenile justice, children's health and autobiographies.
 My most recent research focuses on decolonising museums of childhood.